 How do you authenticate yourself when you’re trying to log into your online accounts and applications?
 Using usernames and passwords, of course.
 It’s as commonplace as having an email address nowadays.

 But is it secure enough?
 It's secure for sure, but not as secure as today’s complex cybersecurity landscape demands.
-That’s where multi-factor authentication (MfA) comes into play.
+That’s where multi-factor authentication (MFA) comes into play.

 What Is Multi-factor Authentication?